 Traditional Christmas Tree in Casale Marittimo

-I have at least five valid reasons to spend Christmas in Tuscany
+Five valid reasons to spend Christmas in Tuscany

 First of all, Christmas in Tuscany is a magical affair.
 Lights, decorations, and Christmas trees brighten houses, streets up, giving a different charm to the little hamlets and cities which Tuscany is famous for.